 You do not need to be rich to travel.

-In fact, a limited budget is a challenge that often results in funnier experiences and stories to tell.
+In fact, a limited budget is a challenge that often results in funnier travel experiences and stories to tell.
 After all the best things in life are free… or at least cheap!

 Here’s some simple life-changing hacks to travel more often with a smaller budget.